Withholding Tax Table for Filipino Taxpayers

 - P20,833 monthly wage

 However, such employees may still be liable to income tax if they receive additional taxable compensation or bonuses during the current tax year.
-The tax-exempt threshold for 13th-month pay and bonuses is now at P90,000.
+The tax-exempt threshold for 13th-month pay and gifts is now at P90,000.
 On the other hand, the tax-exempt bracket in the schedule of income tax rates is P250,000.

 - How to verify your lost or forgotten TIN